mleonardallen/CarND-Path-Planning-Project/README.md

 The planner's state machine contains five states: `Lane Keep`, `Prepare Lane Change Left (<=)`, `Prepare Lane Change Right (=>)`, `Lane Change Left (<=)`, and `Lane Change Right (=>)`.
 Each state three important methods.

+- `transitions` provides valid transition states from given state.
 - `isValid` determines if the current parameters such as sensor fusion data and car frenet coordinates apply to the given state.
 If not valid, then this state will not be considered by the behavior planner.
 - `isComplete` determines if it is okay to transition to the next state.
 This is especially important for the prepare lane change states where we do not want to change lanes if it would cause a collision.

-In the example below, the `Prepare Lane Change Left (<=)` is not complete until changing lanes avoids collision.
+Example: The `Prepare Lane Change Left (<=)` is not complete until changing lanes avoids collision.
 Once complete, the car is allowed to transition into the `Change Lane Left (<=)` state given by the bahavior planner.

 ![Safe Lane Change](https://github.com/mleonardallen/CarND-Path-Planning-Project/blob/master/images/safe-lane-change.gif)

-- `transitions` provides valid transition states from given state.

 ### Costs